joao-frohlich/cpython/Doc/library/pickle.rst

    An integer, the default :ref:`protocol version <pickle-protocols>` used for pickling.
 May be less than :data:`HIGHEST_PROTOCOL`.
-Currently the default protocol is 5, introduced in Python 3.8 and incompatible with previous versions.
-This version introduces support for out-of-band buffers, where :pep:`3118`-compatible data can be transmitted separately from the main pickle stream.
+Currently the default protocol is 4, first introduced in Python 3.4 and incompatible with previous versions.

    .. versionchanged:: 3.0